Schwad/Schwad.github.io/_posts/2017-09-05-take-care-when-using-render-in-rails.markdown

 ### Extra curricular activity

-If you made your way to this post, you more than likely are familiar with the last two pieces.
-I think it's important we cover the __easily-missed__ case where we can be executing code that we do not expect.
-Take the following code:
+That doesn't mean we can't overlook something big.
+It's important to note the __easily-missed__ case where we can be executing unexpected code.
+Take the following example:

 {% gist fb15697bc0d44d60b37d665deb649951 %}

-It may be obvious from such a small controller action, but this can easily be missed as controller get more fat.
+It may be obvious from such a small controller action, but this can easily be missed as controllers get more fat.
 All code after a `redirect` or `render` __is still executed__.
 That means in this case we see this page:

 {: style="text-align:center"}
 ![Double](http://i.imgur.com/ji4y7TT.png)